wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 # The save function, and dynamic blocks

-Now that you have your Edit component fully functional, it's time to implement the save function.
-The save function is responsible for saving the output of your block to the database, so that it can be rendered on the front end.
+Now that you have your `Edit` component fully functional, it's time to implement the `save` function.
+The `save` function is responsible for saving the output of your block to the database, so that it can be rendered on the front end.

-The code in the save function is usually a lot simpler than the code in the Edit function, because you don't need to worry about user interactions, or updating any data of the block.
-The primary goal of the save function is to return the final output of the block to be saved in the database.
+The code in the `save` function is usually a lot simpler than the code in the `Edit` function, because you don't need to worry about user interactions, or updating any data of the block.
+The primary goal of the `save` function is to return the final output of the block to be saved in the database.

 ## Adding the RichText component

-Before we do that though, in the last module there was a [Block Attributes lesson](https://learn.wordpress.org/lesson/block-attributes/), in which you could optionally add a RichText component to your block, to make the paragraph text at the top of the block editable.
+Before we do that though, in the last module there was a [Block Attributes lesson](https://learn.wordpress.org/lesson/block-attributes/), in which you could optionally add a `RichText` component to your block, to make the paragraph text at the top of the block editable.

-If you didn't add that code to your block, you can add it now.
+If you haven't yet added that code to your block, you can do it now.

-In the block.json file, add the content attribute to the attributes object:
+In the `block.json` file, add the `content` attribute to the `attributes` object:

 ```json
 	"attributes": {